 |'Holly and Mickey' in Central Park|

-Hannah and Her Sisters brims with warmth as it casts its wry gaze on the misadventures of its confused but not-difficult-to-relate-to characters.
-A fully realized reflection on love, life and family, the film earned three Academy Awards (Weist, Caine, Allen) and was also nominated for Best Picture, Best Director, art direction and editing.
+Hannah and Her Sisters brims with warmth as it casts a wry gaze on the misadventures of its confused but not-difficult-to-relate-to characters.
+It deservedly earned three Academy Awards (Weist, Caine, Allen) and was also nominated for Best Picture, Best Director, art direction and editing.
 It is a gem.

 |Woody Allen (center) on the set of Hannah and her Sisters|